expyriment/expyriment/documentation/sphinx/Defaults.rst

 Defaults (settings)
 ==================
-For each submodule of Expyriment, there are various default settings, defining the behaviour of elements of that submodule.
+For each package of Expyriment, there are various default settings, defining the behaviour of elements of that package.

 Usage
 -----